mak08/Bitsailor/README.md

-# VirtualHelm
+# Bitsailor

 ### Sailing route optimization

-VirtualHelm uses the well-known Isochrones method for sailing route optimization.
+Bitsailor uses the well-known Isochrones method for sailing route optimization.
 This is basically a brute-force algorithm that computes all positions reachable from a given position by moving with constant speed and direction for a fixed amount of time (eg. 10min).
 The resulting positions are filtered to prevent exponential growth and constitute the next isochrone.

 #### Map
-VirtualHelm uses geodata provided by [FOSSGIS e.V.](https://www.fossgis.de/) which in turn uses OpenStreetMap data.
+Bitsailor uses geodata provided by [FOSSGIS e.V.](https://www.fossgis.de/) which in turn uses OpenStreetMap data.

 Map data is accessed with libgdal.
 The 'Land Polygons' file with split polygons from openstreetmapdata is used.
 A geospatial index is computed off-line on the set of polygons.
 (The non-split polygons file, while smaller, provides a less selective index and is therefor much slower).